meower-media/api-client/README.md

 ## installation

-install and import the package from your favorite source of packages:
+get the package from your favorite source of packages:

-- @meower-media/api-client from npm
-- @meower/api-client from jsr
+- @meower/api-client on jsr
 - esm.sh/jsr/@meower/api-client in browsers